wildfauve/job_tutorial/README.md

     return monad.Right(val)
 ```

 Our this pipeline should return a Right wrapping the value.
+Notice we're using the a compose operator (`>>`).
+This is not part of the common library, rather it's provided by the `PyMonad` library and some extensions provided in `job_tutorial/util/monad.py`.
+This is the classic left to right composition.
+Each function in the compose steps just needs to return a `monad.Right` or a `monad.Left`.
+The compose unwraps the value and passes it to the next function.

 Running this test should pass.

 ```shell
 poetry run python -m pytest tests/test_command/test_pipeline.py::test_minimal_pipeline_returns_success